MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/accelerated-networking/accelerated-networking.md

 ## Prerequisites

-Your deployment needs to meet the following prerequisites in order to properly set up and use Accelerated Networking:
+Your deployment needs to meet the following prerequisites in order to be able to set up and use Accelerated Networking:

-- An Arc Premium subscription
+- An Arc Premium subscription.

-- A functioning cluster on a Windows Server 2025 Datacenter
+- A functioning cluster on a Windows Server 2025 Datacenter.

+  >[!NOTE]
-  - Non-clustered single servers and WS Standard don't support Accelerated Networking.
+  >Non-clustered single servers and WS Standard don't support Accelerated Networking.

-- Your hardware must support SR-IOV, and you must enable SR-IOV on BIOS.
+- Your hardware must support SR-IOV and you must enable SR-IOV on BIOS.
 You may need to contact your hardware vendor to see if your machine supports SR-IOV.

-- An SR-IOV supported NIC.
+- An SR-IOV supported network interface card (NIC).

   - You may need to run the [Enable-NetAdapterSriov (NetAdapter)](/powershell/module/netadapter/enable-netadaptersriov?view=windowsserver2022-ps) cmdlet.

 - You may also need to expose the Virtual Functions from the BIOS.
 We recommend exposing the PUT REC function.

 - If you're running Azure Stack HCI, then after you enable SR-IOV, you must install and configure a valid Compute intent for a [Network Advanced Transfer Cache (ATC)](/azure-stack/hci/deploy/network-atc?tabs=22H2).
-You can only enable Accelerated Networking on vSwitches managed by a Network ATC Compute intent.
+You can only enable Accelerated Networking on virtual switches managed by a Network ATC Compute intent.

 - If you're running Azure Stack HCI, you must install a [Network HUD](/azure-stack/hci/concepts/network-hud-overview) that runs Storage Spaces Direct.

 ## Enable Accelerated Networking on a cluster

+To enable Accelerated Networking on a cluster:

 #### [PowerShell](#tab/powershell)